 A rectal prolapse is alarming to see and hard to miss.
 You'll observe a pink or red bulge or tube of flesh protruding from your dog's anus either as it passes stool, or constantly if the prolapse is severe enough.
 Along with the visible prolapse, you'll likely see signs of discomfort.
 Most dogs will drag their hind quarters along the ground in an attempt to relieve the pain, and there may be blood if the tissues are highly irritated or torn.
 Usually, your dog will strain to pass stool, remaining in the hunched position for a long time and appearing distressed or uncomfortable.
 If the prolapse is very severe, stool might not be able to pass at all.

 Causes of Rectal Prolapse in Dogs

-There are several reasons why a dog may develop a rectal prolapse but one of the most common reasons is due to straining to defecate.
-Straining can occur because of diarrhea, constipation, or in an attempt to pass a foreign object.
+There are several reasons why a dog can develop a rectal prolapse, but one of the most common reasons is straining to defecate.
+You'll see your dog in the classic hunched pose, attempting

-Finally, female dogs that are having a hard time giving birth (referred to as dystocia) may experience a rectal prolapse from straining to pass a puppy.
+- Finally, female dogs that are having a hard time giving birth (referred to as dystocia) may experience a rectal prolapse from straining to pass a puppy.